 And here’s the thing – if the business doesn’t sell that additional 600 units under the discounted rate, the business is worse off from a financial perspective.

+You can’t make up losses with volume.
 Buying something for $50 and selling it for $40 will never work.

 It’s just the laws of economics – reality doesn’t work that way.